Union Flag, Nottingham, May 2020. Source: Justyna Hodur

 Contrast the image of Victory in Europe Day 1945 with those of Virus in Europe 2020, captured by photographer Justyna Hodur, just a stones-throw-away from the magnificent edifice of Thomas Cecil Howitt’s Council House.

 Covid-19 lockdown measures have emptied social spaces like the Old Market Square, Nottingham.
 Source: Justyna Hodur.

 It’s here in December 2013, by the left lion, that I met BBC broadcaster John McCarthy, accompanying him around the locations of Saturday Night and Sunday Morning for a Radio 4 broadcast featuring the work and locations of both Alan Sillitoe and DH Lawrence – two of Nottingham’s most famous rebel writers.

-Paul Fillingham and John McCarthy meeting at the left lion, the Old Market Square, Nottingham, December 2013.
+Paul Fillingham with journalist and former hostage John McCarthy meeting at the left lion, the Old Market Square, Nottingham, December 2013.
 Source: BBC Radio 4, Saturday Live.

 Deliveroo rider takes a few minutes out with his smartphone.
 Virus in Europe day 2020, Nottingham.
 Source: Justyna Hodur.

 Having worked with former airmen for around a decade, supporting a network of aviation museums spread out across Lincolnshire, I’ve witnessed the passing of a generation of volunteer pilots from Britain, the USA, Canada, South Africa and Poland: People of all nations who took to the skies in order to fight the Nazi threat.